The Scarlet Lady (1928 film): Plot

 In the shadowy basements of Petrograd, amid flickering candlelight and whispered fervor, a revolutionary cell gathers.
-Among them is Lya (Lya De Putti), a fiery, flirtatious peasant girl whose devotion to the cause is thinly veiled beneath her true passions: beauty, power, and fine things.
-She is the sweetheart of Zaneriff (Warner Oland), a hardened revolutionary and one of the Red movement's most zealous leaders.
+Among them was Lya, a fiery, flirtatious peasant girl whose devotion to the cause is thinly veiled beneath her true passions: beauty, power, and fine things.
+She is the sweetheart of Zaneriff, a hardened revolutionary and one of the Red movement's most zealous leaders.
 But while Zaneriff rants of liberty and overthrowing the Czarist regime, Lya's gaze drifts toward jewels, silks—and her own advantage.

-Their clandestine meeting is abruptly shattered when a Cossack patrol, led by the iron-jawed Captain (Hans Joby), storms the hideout.
+Their clandestine meeting is abruptly shattered when a Cossack patrol, led by the iron-jawed Captain, storms the hideout.
 Gunfire and confusion follow.
-Lya narrowly escapes out a window, fleeing blindly into the night—until she stumbles, by fate or chance, onto the snow-dusted estate of Prince Nicholas Korloff (Don Alvarado), a nobleman recently recalled from the front to fulfill his duty to the Crown through a diplomatic marriage.
+Lya narrowly escapes out a window, fleeing blindly into the night—until she stumbles, by fate or chance, onto the snow-dusted estate of Prince Nicholas Korloff, a nobleman recently recalled from the front to fulfill his duty to the Crown through a diplomatic marriage.

 When the Captain arrives to inform Nicholas that a fugitive revolutionist is hiding nearby, the Prince, with easy aristocratic dismissal, laughs off the suggestion.
 That is, until he returns to his chambers and finds Lya—drenched, disheveled, and defiant—hiding under his bed.
 Amused by the wild-eyed girl who begs for his protection from a Siberian death, Nicholas agrees to shield her—for now.

 Days pass.
 The rebel girl, awed by the opulence of the palace and charmed by the Prince, stays on.
 She appoints herself an unofficial mistress of the house, directing servants and injecting her bold personality into the rigid corridors of nobility.
 Nicholas, captivated despite himself, allows her impertinence—until her impulsive tongue insults his royal fiancée.
 Infuriated, he orders Lya to leave.

 But Lya, torn between rebellion and romantic yearning, refuses to go.
 Just as she clings to hope that Nicholas may relent, Zaneriff infiltrates the palace to retrieve her.
 He urges Lya to return to the cause, but she hesitates.
 Before she can choose, the Cossacks return to search the estate.
 Lya hides once more in Nicholas's chambers—again under the bed.

 This time, however, the Prince is no longer amused.
 He realizes, with quiet intensity, that he has fallen in love with the passionate girl who has upended his life.